Freezing February Birds

 I have been missing taking macro shots over the winter, so it was really nice to see at least one insect.
 I’ve tried the moth trap a few times over the last few weeks, but it has been completely empty each time – I need a mothy fix soon!
 The Garden Moth Scheme starts again in a few weeks, so I hope things pick up before then.

-Determined to see at least some kind of finchy activity, I then spent an hour sitting behind a camouflage net in the garage peering through at the niger seed feeder.
+I did however manage to see some goldfinches after spending an hour sitting behind a camouflage net in the garage peering through at the niger seed feeder.
 I was rewarded with a very brief glimpse and one dark and grainy shot of a goldfinch.
-Not a first as we get them regularly, but at least Chris missed this one!

 goldfinch